 We can’t wait to work with you!

 Once your dentist has welcomed you and has helped you get settled in the chair, they will begin the exam.
 First, they will studiously assess your smile which includes your teeth, gums, the palate (roof) and bottom of your mouth, and your tongue.
 Usually, when this is done, they will have x-rays done too.
 This measure helps them see how things are looking below the gum line, particularly with your tooth roots and bones.

 An oral or dental exam isn’t like an exam you take in school as you’re not given a “pass” or “fail” grade.
 The situation is always relevant to your unique health status.
 With that said, the best dental checkups are when no plaque and tartar buildups, cavities, or infections are found; this also applies to more serious issues like gingivitis and oral cancer.

 Compared to other dental treatments, this is a process that takes only 5 to 10 minutes or so.
 Your dentist will make sure that everything is in order with your smile before you leave the clinic.

 No, it is not.
 An oral exam is when your dentist evaluates your mouth to create an accurate picture of your current health status.

-A cleaning is what typically follows and involves removing bacteria, tartar, and plaque from your smile.
+Cleaning is what typically follows and involves removing bacteria, tartar, and plaque from your smile.
 This promotes fresh breath, decreases irritation and swelling, and brightens up the appearance of your teeth tooth.
 Dental cleanings also incorporate fluoride treatment.

 Dental cleanings don’t hurt!
-However, you may feel a bit of sensitivity when debris is being scraped off the surface of your smile.
+However, you may feel a bit of sensitivity when the debris is being scraped off the surface of your smile.
 If you’re feeling uncomfortable or suffer from anxiety, talk to our dental team about sedation dentistry options.